-The bond market is a safe harbor when the stock market starts going pear shaped, or just feels a bit wobbly.
-They come in all shapes and sizes from Treasury to junk, and are often a very strong option for someone looking to diversify their portfolio with a bit of stability.
+The bond market is a safe harbor when the stock market starts going pear-shaped, or just feels a bit wobbly.
+They come in all shapes and sizes from Treasury to junk and are often a very strong option for someone looking to diversify their portfolio with a bit of stability.
 Here’s what you need to know about bonds and bond investment.
+You can also work with a financial advisor who can help you determine if bonds are the right investment for your portfolio and if so, how much you should invest.

 Note that while most bonds are structured this way, not all are.
 For example, the U.S. savings bond does not make regular interest payments.
 Instead, it pays the interest in one lump sum when the owner redeems their bond for its face value.
 There are also zero-coupon bonds, which sell below face value instead of issuing interest.